oslokommune/okctl/userdocs/src/index.md

   * If you do not have it, run `brew install pass`
 * `pass` must be initalized
   * Run `pass ls` to see if you have a password store.
 If it returns `Error: password store is empty.
-Try "pass init".` then run `pass init GPG_ID` where GPG_ID is the ID of your GPG key (could be e-mail or a long unique identifier).
+Try "pass init".` then run `pass init <GPG ID>` where GPG ID is the ID of your GPG key - use `gpg --list-keys` to see your keys (both e-mail and the ID are valid values, but if you have several keys for the same e-mail, use the ID).

 #### Installation